 The Compulsory Field Trip takes place the weekend of 26th and 27th March 2021

 Exemption from the compulsory elements of the course can only be made if there are Special Circumstances.
 Advice regarding Special Circumstances should be sought from the Earth Sciences Student Support Co-ordinators Emma Latto and Nikki Muir (firstname.lastname@example.org).

-For information regarding the School of Geosciences policy for Special Circumstances please see:
+For information regarding Extensions and Special Circumstances please see:

 The final written exam will cover all aspects of the course and account for 60% of the overall mark.